 I’ve been following the Stories of Bike video series since it began and had the pleasure of meeting its creator Cam Elkins and working with him on a few episodes.
-A while back I noticed he posted a photo of a rather tidy looking CX500 on his Instagram feed and had to find out more.
+A while back I noticed he posted a photo of a rather tidy looking Honda CX500 cafe racer on his Instagram feed and had to find out more.
 As it turned out the bike belonged to Cam’s brother Tristan who painstakingly pieced the CX500 together over 14 long months, using limited funds and shed time to get it done.
-Cam snapped off these great photos and was kind enough to coax the story of it’s creation out of Tristan for you all to enjoy.
+Cam snapped off these great photos and was kind enough to coax the story of its creation out of Tristan for you all to enjoy.
 As Tristan explains it “Literally blood, sweat and tears went into this bike build” and all I can say is that it was well worth it.

 “I have always liked the Honda V-twin note and had previously owned a VTR250 and VTR1000 Firestorm.
 It seemed only fitting to go for another one and thought that aiming smack bang in the middle was the way to go, which lead me to the CX500.
-As with most guys that get into Honda’s CX the first two custom builds that really grabbed my attention were the bikes by the WrenchMonkees and Moto-Mucci.
+As with most guys that get into Honda’s CX the first two custom builds that really grabbed my attention were the CX500 cafe racers by the WrenchMonkees and Moto-Mucci.
 After numerous personal things in my life started to fall apart, I decided I needed a distraction, something to focus on, so I started searching for a donor for my own custom project.

 I bought the CX on the Gumtree after thinking it looked pretty good on my iPad.
 After making the purchase I drove a 1000km round trip from Brisbane to Kempsey and back to collect it.
-Unfortunately it didn’t look quite so good in the flesh, but i knew the extent that I was going to go with the build so I accepted it for what it was.”
+Unfortunately, it didn’t look quite so good in the flesh, but I knew the extent that I was going to go with the build so I accepted it for what it was.”

 “I handled the design and construction myself, but for the parts I couldn’t machine or weld I enlisted the help of the guys at Niccom Engineering (Nick)and Ellaspede (Steve).
 I had a few ideas on which bits I wanted to modify and how to go about it, but didn’t have some of the skills or the machinery to do it.